7 Things To Consider Before Getting into the Acting & Music “Biz”

 There are a lot of people who will tell you everything you want to hear and not what you need to hear.
 My former business partner was an FBI agent in charge of organized crime and political corruption and he said show business was right on par.
 You have to stay on your toes and surround yourself with good people.

-So what are the reasons to go into show business?
+So why should you go into show business?

 1. You’ll get better grades.